-Talk to your company's Marketing Manager, your social club committee or a business partner or contact that you work with and find out if they have sponsorship or grants available.
-You might be surprised to find out that you can simply apply for a sponsorship or to get a portion of proceeds donated to you.
+Talk to your company's Marketing Manager, your social club committee, a business partner or contact that you work with to find out if they have sponsorship available.
+You might be surprised to find out that you can simply apply for sponsorship or get a portion of proceeds donated to you.
 If your company is not forthcoming with sponsorship initially, don't give up!!
-Give it a bit of time and show them what you've achieved through local media coverage or your raising donations via social media.
+Give it a bit of time and show them what you've achieved through local media coverage or your rising donations via social media posts.